Menu

 • Early morning departure to Band-e Amir.

 • Highlight: Visit the Band-e Amir lakes, beautiful deep blue lakes set between high peaks.
-You can also choose to paddleboat here, or take a calming walk along the lakes and peaks.
+You can take a calming walk or rent a paddleboat (for an additional fee).

 • Visit Chicken Street, a famous “hippie street” known for its souvenirs.